MobileCSP/MobileCSP/_sources/Unit7-Using-Analyzing-Data/Create-Written-Practice.rst

 	<ol><li>Review the Create Performance Task submission instructions in the <a href="https://apcentral.collegeboard.org/pdf/ap-csp-student-task-directions.pdf" target="_blank" title="AP CSP Student Create PT Directions">AP CSP Student Directions</a>.</li>
 	<li>Make a copy of the <a href="https://docs.google.com/document/d/10cdrgYtXk40P_PAMevZEQX_0bxqCnP-QdCeBWI0z28Q/copy" target="_blank" title="submission document">submission document</a> and complete the write up activity. </li></ol><p></p>

 	<p>On the end-of-course AP CSP exam, you will respond to 4 prompts related to the code in your Personalized Project Reference.
 You will have access to your Personalized Project Reference while responding to these prompts.
-Students should be prepared to respond to prompts about their program that assess any of the following learning objectives. </p>
+Students should be prepared to respond to prompts about their program that assess any of the following learning objectives.
+There are also some written response practice questions in Unit 8 and in the AP Classroom.</p>

 	<ul>
 	<li><b>Written Response 1: Program Design, Function, and Purpose</b>